 The Board of Directors of HOPE creates policies and procedures and gives general direction under which HOPE operates.

-HOPE is administered by an Executive Director, a Client Service Manager, an Administrative Assistant/Volunteer Coordinator, a Bookkeeper, and a Food Room Manager who organize and administer a staff composed of 100 volunteers.
+HOPE is administered by an Executive Director, a Client Service Manager, a Finance & Office Manager, a Volunteer Coordinator, and a Food Pantry Manager.
+The staff is assisted by more than 100 volunteers.